traefik-workshops/traefik-hub-gitops/README.md

 <div align="center">Welcome to this tutorial!</div>

-# Summary
+# About

-This tutorial details how to deploy locally a Kubernetes cluster, with GitOps and Observability components.
+This tutorial details how to deploy locally a Kubernetes cluster, with GitOps and observability components.

 # Prerequisites